JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 Both APIs can be mixed freely on the same client instance – the sections below describe the callback-based flavor.

 ## Initialization and Login (Authentication)
-A client object can be initialized in two different ways - and requires to provide login data.
-Either by username/password or access tokens retrieved by a previous session.
-The following initializers are implemented as failable and will do so, if their parameters are provided with an empty string.
+A client object can be initialized in three different ways - and requires to provide login data.
+Either by username/password, by access tokens retrieved by a previous session, or (since version 0.0.29) by an API key.
+The following initializers are implemented as throwing and will do so, if their parameters are provided with an empty string.
-* ``TBUserApiClient/init(baseUrlStr:username:password:apiEndpointVersion:httpSessionHandler:logger:)``: server url, authentication by username and password
+* ``TBUserApiClient/init(baseUrlStr:username:password:apiEndpointVersion:httpSessionHandler:requestTimeout:logger:)``: server url, authentication by username and password
-* ``TBUserApiClient/init(baseUrlStr:accessToken:apiEndpointVersion:httpSessionHandler:logger:)``: server url, authentication by access token retrieved from a previous session
+* ``TBUserApiClient/init(baseUrlStr:accessToken:apiEndpointVersion:httpSessionHandler:requestTimeout:logger:)``: server url, authentication by access token (JWT token) retrieved from a previous session
+* ``TBUserApiClient/init(baseUrlStr:apiKey:apiEndpointVersion:httpSessionHandler:requestTimeout:logger:)``: server url, authentication by API key (available since ThingsBoard 4.3) – refer to <doc:Usage/Initialization-with-an-API-key>

-Since version 0.0.11, both initializers support an optional `logger` parameter that accepts a Logger? instance from *OSLog*.
-In addition, the `apiEndpointVersion` parameter was introduced in version 0.0.19 to support future API versioning.
+Since version 0.0.11, all initializers support an optional `logger` parameter that accepts a Logger? instance from *OSLog*.
+The `apiEndpointVersion` parameter was introduced in version 0.0.19 to support future API versioning.
 It currently defaults to `.v1` but has no practical effect yet.
+In addition, the optional `requestTimeout` parameter sets the timeout interval (in seconds) for HTTP requests created by this client, defaulting to 15 seconds.

 ```swift
 import OSLog